AMD expands low-power chip technology licensing deal

 | SAN FRANCISCO

-SAN FRANCISCO Chipmaker Advanced Micro Devices AMD.N has expanded its licensing technology agreement with Britain's ARM Holdings ARM.L as the U.S. company seeks growth outside the slowing personal computer industry.
+SAN FRANCISCO Chipmaker Advanced Micro Devices has expanded its licensing technology agreement with Britain's ARM Holdings as the U.S. company seeks growth outside the slowing personal computer industry.

 AMD said on Monday it has acquired an architectural license from ARM, the Cambridge, England-based company.
 ARM's low-power technology is widely used in smartphones and tablets and is also behind an upcoming crop of energy-efficient server chips.